Himalaya124/electricitybillcalculator/README.md

 ## 🚀 Features

 - Unit-Based Calculation: Computes the bill based on user-entered consumption.
-- Surcharge Application: Adds a 15% surcharge if the total exceeds 400 Rs.
 - Modular Design: Easy to extend with additional features or rate changes.

 ## 🛠️ Technologies Used